Police probe after 'serious sexual assault' of girl, 17, in Dundee

 Police are probing the “serious sexual assault” of a 17-year-old girl in Dundee.

-The incident happened between 9pm and 11.20pm on Friday on land at the junction of City Road with Pentland Avenue.
+The incident happened between 9pm and 11.20pm on Friday on land at the junction of City Road and Pentland Avenue.

 A large area remained sealed off on Saturday as a police investigation got underway.